atomicdata-dev/atomic-server/browser/CONTRIBUTE.md

 ## Publishing

-- `pnpm lint-fix`
+- `bun lint-fix`
 - commit any changes (if they are there)
-- `pnpm build` to build typescript files (don't skip this!)
+- `bun build` to build typescript files (don't skip this!)
-- `pnpm build-server` builds and copies assets to `../atomic-data-rust` folder (.js builds and playwright end-to-end tests).
+- `bun build-server` builds and copies assets to `../atomic-data-rust` folder (.js builds and playwright end-to-end tests).
 Make sure that `atomic-data-rust` directory exists on your machine as a sibling of `atomic-data-browser`.
-- `pnpm test` (don't you publish a broken build!), make sure `atomic-server` is running on `localhost`.
+- `bun test` (don't you publish a broken build!), make sure `atomic-server` is running on `localhost`.
 - Update the `package.json` files for `lib`, `rust`, and `data-browser` with a new version number.
 Try to match the version number with `atomic-data-rust`
 - Check the [changelog](changelog.md), make sure the headers are correct
 - commit any changes, name it `vX.XX.XX`
-- `pnpm publish -r`
+- `bun publish -r`
   - Choose a new version.
 Versions should match `atomic-data-rs`.
   - This updates the `package.json` files, creates a commit, tags it, pushes it to github, and publishes the builds to npm.
-  - If this fails, try `pnpm version patch` and `pnpm publish`
+  - If this fails, try `bun version patch` and `bun publish`
-  - DONT run `pnpm npm publish`, as it will not resolve workspace dependencies correctly.
+  - DONT run `bun npm publish`, as it will not resolve workspace dependencies correctly.

-## Understanding vite and pnpm workspaces
+## Understanding vite and bun workspaces

-This monorepo is orchestrated with pnpm workspaces. pnpm workspaces are used to share dependencies.
+This monorepo is orchestrated with bun workspaces. bun workspaces are used to share dependencies.

 Vite hosts the data-browser and targets `.ts` files which enables hot reload / hot module replacement, which is great for developing the data browser and the libraries at the same time.